Short Sea Providers Partner with Navis to Optimize the Vessel Stow

 Feeder services play an important role as logistics service providers in global shipping with advantages such as small-sized ships with an increased service frequency, a larger port range and decreased inland traffic and air pollution.
 In addition, feeder vessels serve the larger vessels and ensure efficient distribution of containers to across the globe.
 The trend of mega vessels and alliances has increased the inbound and outbound connections of feeder vessels, which requires more sophisticated planning, resulting in an increased demand for advanced stowage solutions.

-The feeder division of Sudan-based Tehama Shipping operates a fleet of eight container vessels ranging between 600 and 4,500 TEU, mainly in the Middle East trade but also expanding to Asia and the Black Sea.
+The feeder division of UAE/Dubai-based Tehama Shipping operates a fleet of eight container vessels ranging between 600 and 4,500 TEU, mainly in ISC Middle East trades but also expanding to Asia and the Black Sea.
 The vessels are equipped with the onboard loading computer MACS3 by Navis and thanks to StowMan's connectivity to MACS3, the vessel planners can see the same stability check results as the ship's crew.

 "We have chosen StowMan to optimize the vessel stowage which allows us to maximize loading with safer stability conditions," said Captain Sherif Elbakatoushy, General Manager at Tehama Shipping.